 Workout 3, Full-Body

 The third and final training session of the week is a full-body workout where you hit all your different muscle groups with compound lifts, heavy weights, and low- to moderate reps.
+Hard work but worth the effort.
 Training your whole body using full-body workouts allows optimal recovery time and is a great way to stimulate muscle hypertrophy without spending too much time in the gym.

 - Barbell Row